 Bob originally hailed from Bloomfield, New Jersey.
 After WWII, every East coast college was jammed with returning vets on the GI bill.
 So he enrolled in a small, well-regarded engineering school in New Mexico in a remote place called Alamogordo.

 His first job after graduation was testing V2 rockets newly captured from the Germans at the White Sands Missile Test Range.
 He graduated to design ignition systems for atomic bombs.
-A boom in defense spending during the fifties swept him up to LA.
+A boom in defense spending during the fifties swept him up to the Greater Los Angeles area.

 Apparently, some things stuck.
 It was a real cycle of life weekend.
 While the elders spoke about blood pressure and golf handicaps, the next generation of scouts played in the back yard, or picked lemons off a ripening tree.